-- 1.1 Each voting station must be managed by efficient and competent election staff appointed by the Independent Electoral Agency/ Independent Electoral Commission from within the Traditional community where the elections will take place. - 1.2 To qualify for appointment as an election staff member each person must prove that he or she - - (a) is registered at the voting station where he/she is to be stationed; - (b) is not an agent for any candidate who has been nominated to contest the elections: - (c) is not a candidate in the election; - (d) does not hold political office in any political party; - (e) is not a member of any legislature; and - (f) meets the academic and other criteria set by the Independent Electoral Agency//Independent Electoral Commission. - 1.3 Each voting station must be staffed by the following officials- - (a) the presiding officer; - (b) the deputy presiding officer; and
+- I.1 Each voting station must be managed by efficient and competent election staff appointed by the independent electoral agency/ Independent Electoral Commission from within the traditional community where the elections will take place. - I.2 To qualify for appointment as an election staff member each person must prove that he or she - - (a) is registered at the voting station where he/she is to be stationed; - (b) is not an agent for any candidate who has been nominated to contest the elections; - (c) is not a candidate in the election; - (d) does not hold political office in any political party; - (e) is not a member of any legislature; and - (f) meets the academic and other criteria set by the independent electoral agency/Independent Electoral Commission. - I.3 Each voting station must be staffed by the following officials- - (a) the presiding officer; - (b) the deputy presiding officer; and - (c) a sufficient number of support staff including voting officers and counting officers.

-- a sufficient number of support staff including voting officers and (c) counting officers. - 1.4 Voting and counting officers are responsible for all activities within each voting station including but not limited to- - (a) verification of registration; - (b) stamping and issuing of ballots; - (c) marking of voters with identifying mark; - (d) assisting voters who need assistance; - ensuring that ballots are deposited into the ballot box; (e) - ensuring that full ballot boxes are sealed and stored in a secure (f) place in the voting station; and - counting of ballots papers. (g) - 1.5 The presiding officer is responsible for the following: - manage, co-ordinate and supervise the voting at the voting station (a) - take all reasonable steps to ensure orderly conduct at that voting (b) station; - may order a security member to assist in ensuring orderly (C) conduct: - may exclude persons for valid reasons from the area within the (d) boundary of the voting station; and - make all determinations, recommendations and decisions (e) regarding disputes and any other matters relating to the voting process within the voting station including the decision whether or not a dispute should be referred to the Election Dispute Tribunal appointed in terms of these regulations. - Election staff must subscribe to the code of conduct as set out in 1.6 Schedule B to these regulations. - 1.7 The Independent Electoral Agency//Independent Electoral Commission may at any time terminate the appointment of any election staff that is in contravention of the code of conduct as set out in Schedule B to these regulations, provided that such termination is inline with applicable labour legislation. - 1.8 The Independent Electoral Agency/Independent Electoral Commission is responsible for the training of election staff deployed at each voting
+- I.4 Voting and counting officers are responsible for all activities within each voting station including but not limited to- - (a) verification of registration; - (b) stamping and issuing of ballots; - (c) marking of voters with identifying mark; - (d) assisting voters who need assistance; - (e) ensuring that ballots are deposited into the ballot box; - (f) ensuring that full ballot boxes are sealed and stored in a secure place in the voting station; and - (g) counting of ballots papers. - 1.5 The presiding officer is responsible for the following:- - (a) manage, co-ordinate and supervise the voting at the voting station - (b) take all reasonable steps to ensure orderly conduct at that voting station; - (c) may order a security member to assist in ensuring orderly conduct; - (d) may exclude persons for valid reasons from the area within the boundary of the voting station; and - (e) make all determinations, recommendations and decisions regarding disputes and any other matters relating to the voting process within the voting station including the decision whether or not a dispute should be referred to the Election Dispute Tribunal appointed in terms of these regulations. - 1.6 Election staff must subscribe to the code of conduct as set out in Schedule B to these regulations. - 1.7 The independent electoral agency/Independent Electoral Commission may at any time terminate the appointment of any election staff that is in contravention of the code of conduct as set out in Schedule B to these regulations, provided that such termination is inline with applicable labour legislation.

-- station and to equip staff with the voting material set out in Schedule A to these regulations. - I.9 Election staff will be appointed by and be responsible to the Independent Electoral Agency/Independent Electoral Commission which will determine their contractual obligations and rights and no liability arising out of this relationship lies against the Department. - In appointing the election staff from the local community the election agency must exercise fairness, equity and equality and avoid practices that may be viewed as bias, nepotism or favouritism.
+- I.8 The independent electoral agency/Independent Electoral Commission is responsible for the training of election staff deployed at each voting station and to equip staff with the voting material set out in Schedule A to these regulations. - 1.9 Election staff will be appointed by and be responsible to the independent electoral agency/Independent Electoral Commission which will determine their contractual obligations and rights and no liability arising out of this relationship lies against the Department. - 1.10 In appointing the election staff from the local community the election agency must exercise fairness, equity and equality and avoid practices that may be viewed as bias, nepotism or favouritism.